lextoumbourou/notes/content/comp_investing_part_1.md

 Week 2 opened with a series on estimating company value using balance sheet metrics, news and other information.
 Event studies were also discussed, followed by a lecture on [Capital Asset Pricing Model (CAPM)](http://en.wikipedia.org/wiki/Capital_asset_pricing_model).
 If I'm honest, I found the presentation of this topic a little dry and hard to follow.
 For me, [MBA Bullshit](http://www.mbabullshit.com) had a far simpler [CAPM Introductory Series](http://www.youtube.com/watch?v=LWsEJYPSw0k).

 Week 3 was a joy.
 [NumPy](http://www.numpy.org) was introduced, as was [pandas](http://pandas.pydata.org), through a series of video tutorials that accompanied a [text-only series](http://wiki.quantsoftware.org/index.php?title=Numpy_Tutorial_1).
 The video tutorials were paced a little slow for me and I generally preferred the text version.
-Next we were acquainted with a quant library built for the course called [QuantSoftware ToolKit](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit), really highlighting the richness of resources provided by the team.
+Later we were acquainted with a quant library built for the course called [QuantSoftware ToolKit](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit), really highlighting the richness of resources provided by the team.

 The very first homework was assigned, creating a "brute force" portfolio optimiser.
 I found the assignment to be easier than understanding the lectures, at least the parts of the assignment required to pass.